Bookkeeping and accounting

 Learn about the new financial statement standards for public enterprises, which replace the Canadian generally accepted accounting principles.

 Find resources to help you understand and apply various accounting standards.

 Finding an accountant

 Your industry association should be able to refer you to local accounting professionals that are familiar with your line of business.
-There are also many online directories that can help you find an accountant that can meet your needs.
+There are also many online directories that can help you find an accountant who can meet your needs.